Qwinn1/forktools/README.md

 # COMMANDS WITH ONE PARAMETER: FORKNAME

 - `forkfixconfig chia`    \-  Provides automated editing of several entries in chia's config.yaml that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
 Requires confirmation and creates backups.
 Does not actually require editing of default options in config.forkfixconfig - the defaults I picked should work fine - but if you'd like to tweak them, you can do so there.
 Please report if the defaults as I chose them cause you any issues so I can review.
 As of v2.3, can now also accept "all", "farmers" or "harvesters" instead of forkname.
-- `forkconfig hddcoin`    \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
-You can now set your preferred text editor in config.forkconfig.
+- `forkedit hddcoin`      \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
+You can now set your preferred text editor in config.forkedit.
 - `forknodes avocado`     \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
 - `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkaddplotdirs taco`  \-  Requires configuration in config.forkaddplotdirs to use.
 List your plot directories there, then you can add them to any fork quickly with a single command.
 Gives warnings if a drive listed in the config is not mounted.
 As of v2.3, can now also be run with "all" as the parameter instead of forkname to add directories to every fork with an active harvester.